 - the Divisional Court’s assumption that the employee may eventually move to a non-construction position is akin to predicting the future.
 While the Covenoho v.
 Pendylum Ltd. 2017 ONCA 284 decision referred to in this case concludes that a termination clause must be valid throughout the employment of the employee, it does not stand to reason that an employer should be omniscient and take into account a future promotion which may never even be contemplated; and

 - the Divisional Court’s finding that the employee could eventually be entitled to severance pay is inconsistent with O.Reg.
 288/01 9(1) of the ESA which specifically excludes construction employees from the entitlement to severance pay.

 There may have been an additional argument available to this employer based on the Ontario Court of Appeal decision Scapillati v.
 Potvin Construction O.J.
 No. 2187.
 The Court of Appeal determined that construction employees are not entitled to reasonable notice in the circumstance where there is a custom or practice of the trade to not provide reasonable notice.
 It is unfortunate that the case was not considered by the judge or argued by the parties.

-While arguably there is no entitlement to notice, termination pay or severance pay pursuant to the ESA, or to reasonable notice at common law for terminated construction employees as defined by the ESA, employers can attempt to limit the risk outlined in this case with a properly drafted termination clause in an employment contract.
+While arguably there is no entitlement to notice, termination pay or severance pay pursuant to the ESA, employers can attempt to limit the risk outlined in this case with a properly drafted termination clause in an employment contract.
 If you have questions regarding this case and how it may impact on your operations, please contact me.

 The material presented in this blog is to present general information on the subject matter and should not be regarded or relied upon as legal advice or opinion.